-Department of Computer and Information Science Brooklyn College, City University of New York 2900 Bedford Avenue, Brooklyn, NY 11210, USA parsons@sci.brooklyn.cuny.edu

-Department of Computer Science

-University of Liverpool

-Liverpool, L69 7ZF, UK
+Department of Computer and Information Science Brooklyn College, City University of New York 2900 Bedford Avenue, Brooklyn, NY 11210, USA parsons@sci.brooklyn.cuny.edu 2 Department of Computer Science University of Liverpool Chadwick Building, Peach Street Liverpool, L69 7ZF, UK p.j.mcburney@csc.liv.ac.uk

-{s.d.parsons,p.j.mcburney}@csc.liv.ac.uk

 Abstract.
-One approach to agent communication is to insist that agents not only send messages, but support them with reasons why those messages are appropriate.
+If multiple autonomous entities - agents - are involved in chance discovery and management, then the agents involved may disagree as to what constitutes a chance event, and what action, if any, to take in response.
+One approach to agent communication in this situation is to insist that agents not only send messages, but also support them with reasons why those messages are appropriate.
 This is argumentation-based communication.
-This chapter looks at some of our work on argumentation-based communication, focusing on issues which we think apply to all work in this area, and discussing what we feel are the important issues in developing systems for argumentation-based communication between agents.
+In this chapter, we review some of our work on argumentation-based communication, discussing the issues we consider to be important in developing systems for argumentation-based communication between agents in chance discovery and management domains.